 The Bloodborne Viruses Laboratory (BVL) provides HIV-2 nucleic acid testing to diagnose and monitor HIV-2 infections.
 This testing is provided for all New York State submitters who have a patient who is known or suspected to be infected with HIV-2.
 Contact the laboratory for more information and to request approval to submit specimens.
-After receiving approval to submit specimens, follow the collection and shipping guidelines for the test requested, complete the DOH-49 test requisition form in full, and choose either HIV-2 viral load testing or HIV-2 qualitative RNA testing from the HIV testing menu.
+After receiving approval to submit specimens, follow the collection and shipping guidelines for the test requested, complete the Infectious Disease Requisition Form (DOH-4463) in full, and choose either HIV-2 viral load testing or HIV-2 qualitative RNA testing from the HIV testing menu.
 HIV-2 viral load testing is performed 1-2 times a month.
 HIV-2 qualitative RNA testing is performed on an as-needed basis.

 Description of Tests

 HIV-2 Real-Time PCR Assays for RNA detection (Qualitative RNA) and Quantification (Viral Load): The HIV-2 Real-Time PCR assays were developed and validated by the Bloodborne Viruses Laboratory to detect and quantify HIV-2 RNA isolated from human plasma.
 Assay steps include viral RNA extraction, reverse transcription, and detection by real-time PCR.
 The assays detect a conserved region of the HIV-2 LTR repeat region.
 HIV-2 standards are included to produce quantitative results that are reported in HIV-2 RNA international units (IU) /ml.
 These assays were approved by the NYSDOH Clinical Laboratory Evaluation Program for diagnosing and monitoring HIV-2 infection.
 For plasma specimens, the assays have a limit of detection of 7 IU/ml and a lower limit of quantification of 118 IU/ml.